Grafts in West Chester, PA

 Simple surgery to improve the aesthetic and function of your gums.

-Occasionally the gum line will recede more than is normal or healthy.
-Not only is this aesthetically undesirable, it can also create conditions for excessive decay.
-When the roots of the teeth are exposed, they become more vulnerable to decay.
+Occasionally, the gum line will recede more than is normal or healthy.
+Not only is this aesthetically undesirable, but it can also create conditions for excessive decay.

 Stop Your Receding Gums